CountyEthics

 Crag Considerations

-• Angel Bay is sheltered from prevailing westerly winds by the Little Orme headland, which reduces airflow and slows drying on the north-facing walls.
+• Angel Bay is sheltered from prevailing westerly winds by the Little Orme headland, which reduces airflow across the rock and significantly slows drying on the north-facing walls.

 Warnings 2